webman-php/webman-manual/resource/doc/en/others/autoload.md

 ```

 - Run `composer dumpautoload`.
-- Run `php start.php restart` to restart webman (Note: restart is required for the changes to take effect).
+- Restart webman by running `php start.php restart` (Note: you must restart for the changes to take effect).

-> **Tip**
+> **Note**
-> Files configured in `autoload.files` in composer.json are loaded before webman starts.
-Files loaded using the framework's `config/autoload.php` are loaded after webman starts.
-Changes to the files loaded via `autoload.files` in composer.json require a restart to take effect, while changes to the files loaded using `config/autoload.php` support hot reloading and can take effect with a reload.
+> Files specified in the `autoload.files` configuration in composer.json will be loaded before webman starts.
+On the other hand, files loaded using the `config/autoload.php` provided by the framework are loaded after webman starts.
+> Changes made to the files specified in `autoload.files` in composer.json will require a restart to take effect.
+Reloading will not work.
+However, files loaded using the `config/autoload.php` provided by the framework support hot reloading, and changes will take effect upon reloading.

-## Loading Specific Files Using the Framework
+## Loading specific files using the framework
-Some files may not comply with the PSR specification and cannot be automatically loaded.
-In such cases, we can load these files through the configuration `config/autoload.php`, for example:
+Sometimes, certain files may not conform to the PSR specification and thus cannot be loaded automatically.
+In such cases, we can use the `config/autoload.php` file to load these files.
+For example:

 ```php
 return [